zacharydenton/zach.se/posts/2010-12-21-how-to-display-buddypress-album-images-anywhere.markdown

     of the following:
     -   *public* - photos visible to everyone
     -   *members* - photos visible to members
-    -   *friends*- photos visible to friends of the currentÂ user
+    -   *friends*- photos visible to friends of the current user
-    -   *private*- photos visible to the currentÂ user
+    -   *private*- photos visible to the current user
     -   *admin*- photos visible to the site administrator

 -   **adjacent**- Used to select a photo immediately preceding or